Alessandroblas/AZ900/README.md

 ### What is the Azure Portal?

 The [Azure portal](https://portal.azure.com/) is a console that provides an alternative to the command-line tools.
-Through the portal you can:
+Through the portal you can

 - Build, manage and monitor your resources
 - Create dashboard for custom views of resources